Edwards Lifesciences

-Edwards Lifesciences is an American medical technology company headquartered in Irvine, California, specializing in artificial heart valves and hemodynamic monitoring.
-It developed the SAPIEN transcatheter aortic heart valve made of cow tissue within a balloon-expandable, cobalt-chromium frame, deployed via catheter.
-The company has manufacturing facilities at the Irvine headquarters, as well as in Draper, Utah; Costa Rica; the Dominican Republic; Puerto Rico; and Singapore; and is building a new facility due to be completed in 2021 in Limerick, Ireland.
+Edwards Lifesciences Corporation is an American medical technology company headquartered in Irvine, California, specializing in artificial heart valves and hemodynamic monitoring.
+It developed the Sapien transcatheter aortic heart valve made of cow tissue within a balloon-expandable, cobalt-chromium frame, deployed via catheter.
+The company has manufacturing facilities at the Irvine headquarters, as well as in Draper, Utah; Costa Rica; the Dominican Republic; Puerto Rico; and Singapore; and is building a new facility completed in 2021 in Limerick, Ireland.

 History

-Edwards was originally founded by engineer Miles “Lowell” Edwards in 1958.
-Edwards and Dr. Albert Starr, a surgeon at the University of Oregon Medical School, designed, developed, tested and successfully placed in a patient the first Starr-Edwards mitral valve in 1960.
-As a result of the successful heart surgery, Edwards Laboratories was founded in Santa Ana, California that same year.
+The Edwards Lifesciences Foundation was originally founded by electrical engineer Miles "Lowell" Edwards in 1958, a graduate of Oregon State University.
+Edwards invented the first medically proven and adopted artificial heart valve.
+Dr. Albert Starr, a surgeon at the Oregon Health and Sciences University, is credited as the first to successfully implant the Starr-Edwards mitral valve in a patient in 1960.
+As a result of the successful heart implant, Edwards established his foundation in Santa Ana, California the same year to continue his research in pulmonary devices.

+Edward's valves are still in operation today.
+An early patient lived a record 48 years with the implant before requiring a replacement.

 Edwards was acquired by Baxter in 1985.
 It was spun off from Baxter in 2000.

-On January 25, 2017, Edwards completed the acquisition of Valtech Cardio for $340 million.
-The deal had been first announced the previous November.

-On December 6, 2017, Edwards acquired Harpoon Medical of Baltimore, Maryland for $100 million.
+In 2017, Edwards completed the acquisition of Valtech Cardio for $340 million.
+Also in 2017, Edwards acquired Harpoon Medical of Baltimore, Maryland for $100 million.
 Harpoon, founded in 2013, developed a minimally invasive heart surgery product for mitral valve repair to treat degenerative mitral regurgitation.
 At the time of the acquisition, the product was not available on any market.

 On April 18, 2019, Edwards completed the acquisition of CAS Medical Systems of Branford, Connecticut for ~$100 million.

-Edwards SAPIEN 3 and SAPIEN 3 Ultra Transcatheter Heart Valve systems were FDA-approved for the treatment of patients at low risk for death or major complications associated with open-heart surgery on August 16, 2019.
+Edwards Sapien 3 and Sapien 3 Ultra Transcatheter Heart Valve systems were FDA-approved for the treatment of patients at low risk for death or major complications associated with open-heart surgery on August 16, 2019.
 These products are used to treat patients with severe aortic stenosis without utilizing open-heart surgery.

-On September 29, 2020, Edwards co-sponsored the Virtual ISPOR-FDA Summit centred on patient preference information in medical device regulatory decisions.
+In 2020, Edwards co-sponsored the Virtual ISPOR-FDA Summit centred on patient preference information in medical device regulatory decisions.

+In 2024, Edwards made agreements with Affluent Medical for an equity stake, IP licensing and an exclusive option to acquire its Kephalios subsidiary.
+The same month, Edwards announced it would acquire Innovalve Bio Medical for approximately $300 million, and JenaValve Technology and Endotronix for $1.2 billion.

 Business segments

-Its products are categorized into four areas: Surgical Valve Technologies, Transcatheter Heart Valves (THV), Transcatheter Mitral and Tricuspid Therapies (TMTT), and Critical Care.
+Its products are categorized into four areas: surgical valve technologies, transcatheter heart valves, transcatheter mitral and tricuspid therapies, and critical care.

-Surgical Valve Technologies

-The portfolio also includes a diverse line of cardiac surgery systems used during minimally invasive surgical procedures, as well as cannulae and other products used during cardiopulmonary bypass.

-Transcatheter Heart Valve (THV)
+Transcatheter Heart Valve

-Edwards introduced the transcatheter heart valve (THV) replacement procedure to U.S. patients unable to undergo open-heart surgery with FDA approval of the SAPIEN transcatheter valve in 2011.
+Edwards introduced the transcatheter heart valve replacement procedure to U.S. patients unable to undergo open-heart surgery with FDA approval of the Sapien transcatheter valve in 2011.
 The indication was expanded in November 2012 to include patients at a high risk for death or serious complications associated with open-heart surgery.